swiffo/taxloss2/taxlossdocument.md

   max_weight - min_weight > 0.05
 }

+#' do_taxes
+#'
+#' Returns TRUE if it's time to do taxes, otherwise "Balthazar!!!"
+#' No, I'm kidding.
+Otherwise it returns FALSE.
 do_taxes <- function(date) {
   # First time called we initialize with the year.
   if(is.null(last_tax_year))